LeonKuhne/F-Project/readme.md

 0. Take an idea
 1. Visually break it down
 2. Logically define parts
+3. Develop it as a proof of concept

 #### SAMPLE PROCESS
 0. Take an idea, or part that isn't \*codable or completed